austint1121/Capstone_Proposal/README.md

 - Impact of child’s health on family
 - Neighborhood characteristics

+It will be important to explore the relationships between some of these categories as well.
+For example, there are other questions about ADHD that will need to be removed, since a child who has not been diagnosed with ADHD won't answer those questions.
+Another example is the gender category, boys are more likely to be diagnosed with ADHD than girls by 12.9% compared to 5.6%.
+It is unlikely that this is because boys actually are more likely to have ADHD, but rather girls just dont get **diagnosed** as often as boys do due to cultural stereotypes.
+Visualising these things with graphs, and using metaphors and stories is going to be extremely important in this project.
+There is a lot of data here, and it will be easy to forget that these are all real people.

 Data sourced from the [National Survey of Children's Health](https://www.census.gov/programs-surveys/nsch/data/datasets.html) obtained by the United States Census Bureau